Israel and Saudi Arabia in advanced talks on diplomatic ties

 Senior US sources have confirmed that there are advanced talks between Israel and Saudi Arabia on establishing diplomatic relations.
 The sources said that it was not clear if Saudi Arabia would join the Abraham Accords and establish full normalization, or make do with lower level economic trade ties.

 This would probably involve representative offices to deal with economic and trade matters and other topics, like handling the Covid pandemic.
-Israel's Consul in Dubai Ilan Shtulman told "Globes" yesterday that diplomatic talks have intensified recently between Israel and some Arab states, including Saudi Arabia, as part of the Abraham Accords.
+Israeli sources told "Globes" yesterday that diplomatic talks have intensified recently between Israel and some Arab states, including Saudi Arabia, as part of the Abraham Accords.

 Sources in Israel have also confirmed this but have stressed that there are no final agreements yet.
 One option is a concession by Israel to the Palestinians, so that the Saudis can establish ties, as for example in July 2020, when Israel relinquished the option to annex territory in the West Bank, in exchange for the Abraham Accords and normalizing ties with the UAE and Bahrain, and then Sudan and Morocco.
 One possible concession mentioned would be a nod to the US to open a consulate in East Jerusalem but another source said that that is not likely to happen soon.